 In addition, as most students on the course will be working in industry, they normally will have access to the resources required.
 Many resources are also freely available online.

 HOW TO APPLY

-Application enquiry - we will be in touch to to offer advice or answer any questions that you may have regarding your application process.
+Please complete the online form below and we will be in touch to offer advice or answer any questions that you may have regarding your application process.

 - Online / Distance Learning

 - Full-time: 16 months (4 trimesters)